cppcoders/Data-mining-project/README.md

 # Similarity and Dissimilarity of Data

-- using different distance methods we calculated the following distances between the data
+- using different distance methods like (Eucledian, Manhattan, Supermum ) we calculated the following distances between the data

 ![dis](images/distance.png)